annahauk/Airbnb-Ratings/README.md

-# PREDICTING RATING SCORE ON AIRBNB NYC DATA
+# PREDICTING RATING SCORE ON AIRBNB NYC DATA🚀

 For my final ML project, I used NYC Airbnb 2020[^1] data to predict the rating scores of different properties.
 In addition to using common ML packages, I also included *accuracy score* and *roc_auc_score* and *RMSE* to analyze our regression models: ***Linear, Decision Tree, and Random Forest***.